Databricks IPO: Updates From the AI-Driven Data Giant

 However, Ghodsi hinted toward going public in a February interview with CNBC.
 At the time, Ghodsi didn’t disclose if the Databricks IPO will come via a traditional IPO route or a direct listing.
 However, he hinted that the company was considering going public via direct listing.
 This news came after the SEC’s new rule that allows companies to raise funds while direct listing.

 However, Ghodsi was quick to argue that a traditional IPO has one big benefit.
-In a traditional IPO, the company can choose its new shareholders.
-Since the company is looking for long-term investors, this could be more beneficial in the long run.
+It would allow the company to choose its new shareholders.
+Since the company is looking for long-term investors, this could be the more beneficial approach.

-In summary, the method that investors could get Databricks stock is still unknown.
-However, Ghodsi did say that the company will not go public via a SPAC.
+In summary, how investors could get Databricks stock is still unknown.
+However, Ghodsi did say definitively that the company will not go public via a SPAC.